openhwgroup/cv32e41p/README.md

 [![Build Status](https://travis-ci.com/pulp-platform/riscv.svg?branch=master)](https://travis-ci.com/pulp-platform/riscv)

-# OpenHW Group CORE-V CV32E40P RISC-V IP
+# OpenHW Group CORE-V CV32E41P RISC-V IP

-CV32E40P is a small and efficient, 32-bit, in-order RISC-V core with a 4-stage pipeline that implements the RV32IM\[F\]C instruction set architecture, and the Xpulp custom extensions for achieving higher code density, performance, and energy efficiency \[[1](https://doi.org/10.1109/TVLSI.2017.2654506)\], \[[2](https://doi.org/10.1109/PATMOS.2017.8106976)\].
+CV32E41P is a small and efficient, 32-bit, in-order RISC-V core with a 4-stage pipeline that implements the RV32IM\[F,Zfinx\]C\[Zce\] instruction set architecture, and the Xpulp custom extensions for achieving higher code density, performance, and energy efficiency \[[1](https://doi.org/10.1109/TVLSI.2017.2654506)\], \[[2](https://doi.org/10.1109/PATMOS.2017.8106976)\].
-It started its life as a fork of the OR10N CPU core that is based on the OpenRISC ISA.
+It started its life as a fork of the CV32E40P core to implement the official RISC-V [Zfinx](https://github.com/riscv/riscv-zfinx/blob/main/zfinx-spec-20210511-0.41.pdf) and [Zce](https://github.com/riscv/riscv-code-size-reduction/blob/master/ISA%20proposals/Huawei/Zce_spec.adoc) ISA extensions.

-Then, under the name of RI5CY, it became a RISC-V core (2016), and it has been maintained by the [PULP platform](https://www.pulp-platform.org/) team until February 2020, when it has been contributed to [OpenHW Group](https://www.openhwgroup.org/).
+A first implementation of the Zce ISA extensions has been explored in \[[3](https://www.research-collection.ethz.ch/bitstream/handle/20.500.11850/461404/1/CARRV2020_paper_12_Perotti.pdf)\] to investigate code reduction benefits.

 ## Documentation

-The CV32E40P user manual can be found in the _docs_ folder and it is captured in reStructuredText, rendered to html using [Sphinx](https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html).
+The CV32E41P user manual can be found in the _docs_ folder and it is captured in reStructuredText, rendered to html using [Sphinx](https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html).
 These documents are viewable using readthedocs and can be viewed [here](https://cv32e40p.readthedocs.io/en/latest/).

 ## Verification
-The verification environment for the CV32E40P is _not_ in this Repository.
+The verification environment for the CV32E41P is _not_ in this Repository.
 There is a small, simple testbench here which is useful for experimentation only and should not be used to validate any changes to the RTL prior to pushing to the master branch of this repo.

 The verification environment for this core as well as other cores in the OpenHW Group CORE-V family is at the [core-v-verif](https://github.com/openhwgroup/core-v-verif) repository on GitHub.

-The Makefiles supported in the **core-v-verif** project automatically clone the appropriate version of the **cv32e40p**  RTL sources.
+The Makefiles supported in the **core-v-verif** project automatically clone the appropriate version of the **cv32e41p**  RTL sources.

 ## Constraints
-Example synthesis constraints for the CV32E40P are provided.
+Example synthesis constraints for the CV32E41P are provided.

 ## Contributing